 Many engines and appliances burn gas as a source of energy.
-However, if the fuel is not fully consumed, it can release carbon monoxide into the air.
+However, when the fuel does not fully burn, it can release carbon monoxide into the air.
 Carbon monoxide, or CO, is a colorless and odorless gas that humans cannot detect without the help of a CO-sensing device.
-Thus, if you are exposed to carbon monoxide, you may not realize the danger until it is too late.
+If you are exposed to carbon monoxide, you may not realize the danger until it becomes too late.

-Usually, products that may release carbon dioxide are vented or otherwise designed so that they direct the CO away from the consumer.
+Typically, manufacturers vents or design products in a way that directs carbon monoxide away from the consumer, especially those that have the potential to release it.
 However, if the design is flawed or if the item is improperly manufactured, it can result in carbon monoxide poisoning.

 There are many different sources of carbon monoxide that can be found throughout the home or as part of recreational activities.
 Items that can release this toxic gas include: